The Ghost of You: Critical reception

 "The Ghost of You" received positive reviews from music critics.
 Bram Teitelman, writing for Billboard, praised the song for being a strong ballad, particularly highlighting Gerard Way's vocals for being "much less whiny than his emo/screamo contemporaries".
 Diver similarly praised the single for its "soaring vocals and genuinely rockin' chorus", giving it a 6/10 ranking, while Kaj Roth of Melodic called the song a "beautiful but aggressive tune" uncharacteristic of the emo genre.
 Both DaveyBoy of Sputnikmusic and Andy Greenwald of Blender declared the song a highlight on Three Cheers for Sweet Revenge, with the former calling it a "cleverly placed mid-album ballad that works a treat".

 The song has also been deemed as one of the best in My Chemical Romance's discography as a whole.
 The staff of Billboard included it in their list of the 15 best My Chemical Romance songs, with Taylor Weatherby noting how it "may not be as hook-heavy as the other singles on Three Cheers for Sweet Revenge, [but its] impassioned chorus makes it just as special".
-Marianne Eloise of Louder Sound placed the track at #7 in her ranking of the band's 20 greatest songs, calling it an "eerie, earnest love song with tinges of grief", while Sam Law of Kerrang! placed the song at #16 in his list, praising its songwriting.
-In rankings of the band's entire discography, Cassie Whitt and Jake Richardson of Loudwire and Chloe Spinks of Gigwise placed "The Ghost of You" at #40 (of 71) and #45 (of 79) respectively, with the latter writing that the song "feels a bit flaccid and a musically muddy [...] but somehow is a fan favorite".
+Marianne Eloise of Louder Sound placed the track at number 7 in her ranking of the band's 20 greatest songs, calling it an "eerie, earnest love song with tinges of grief", while Sam Law of Kerrang! placed the song at number 16 in his list, praising its songwriting.
+In rankings of the band's entire discography, Cassie Whitt and Jake Richardson of Loudwire and Chloe Spinks of Gigwise placed "The Ghost of You" at number 40 (of 71) and number 45 (of 79) respectively, with the latter writing that the song "feels a bit flaccid and a musically muddy [...] but somehow is a fan favorite".

 Commercial performance

-In the United States, "The Ghost of You" initially debuted on the Bubbling Under Hot 100 chart in the week of November 12, 2005, before debuting and peaking at #84 on the Billboard Hot 100, being the only new song to enter the chart in the week of January 14, 2006.
-The song also reached #9 on the Alternative Airplay chart and #38 on the Mainstream Rock chart.
+In the United States, "The Ghost of You" initially debuted on the Bubbling Under Hot 100 chart in the week of November 12, 2005, before debuting and peaking at number 84 on the Billboard Hot 100, being the only new song to enter the chart in the week of January 14, 2006.
+The song also reached number 9 on the Alternative Airplay chart and number 38 on the Mainstream Rock chart.
 The Recording Industry Association of America (RIAA) certified the track platinum in 2025, signifying sales of 1,000,000 units.
-In the United Kingdom, the single topped the UK Rock & Metal Singles Chart, and reached #27 on the UK Singles Chart.
-The song also reached #27 on the Scottish Singles Chart and #49 on the Irish Singles Chart.
+In the United Kingdom, the single topped the UK Rock & Metal Singles Chart, and reached number 27 on the UK Singles Chart.
+The song also reached number 27 on the Scottish Singles Chart and number 49 on the Irish Singles Chart.
 In 2024, "The Ghost of You" was certified silver by the British Phonographic Industry (BPI), signifying sales of 200,000 units, and was certified platinum by Music Canada, signifying sales of 80,000 units.